westonwalker/westonwalker/content/articles/simple-affordable-hosting-deploys-asp-net-blazor.md

 ---
-title: Journey to find affordable and simple service to host and deploy my .NET Blazor app
+title: Journey to find an affordable and simple service to host and deploy my .NET Blazor app
 description: I spent a week finding the perfect service to host and deploy my .NET apps.
 publishDate: 2022-12-07
 published: true